pytorch/tutorials/intermediate_source/compiled_autograd_tutorial.rst

    train(model, x)

-In the code above, we create an instance of the ``Model`` class and generate a random 10-dimensional tensor ``x`` by using torch.randn(10).
+In the code above, we create an instance of the ``Model`` class and generate a random 10-dimensional tensor ``x`` by using ``torch.randn(10)``.
 We define the training loop function ``train`` and decorate it with @torch.compile to optimize its execution.
 When ``train(model, x)`` is called:

-* Python Interpreter calls Dynamo, since this call was decorated with ``@torch.compile``
+* Python Interpreter calls Dynamo, since this call was decorated with ``@torch.compile``.
-* Dynamo intercepts the python bytecode, simulates their execution and records the operations into a graph
+* Dynamo intercepts the Python bytecode, simulates their execution and records the operations into a graph.
-* AOTDispatcher disables hooks and calls the autograd engine to compute gradients for ``model.linear.weight`` and ``model.linear.bias``, and records the operations into a graph.
+* ``AOTDispatcher`` disables hooks and calls the autograd engine to compute gradients for ``model.linear.weight`` and ``model.linear.bias``, and records the operations into a graph.
 Using ``torch.autograd.Function``, AOTDispatcher rewrites the forward and backward implementation of ``train``.
-* Inductor generates a function corresponding to an optimized implementation of the AOTDispatcher forward and backward
+* Inductor generates a function corresponding to an optimized implementation of the AOTDispatcher forward and backward.
-* Dynamo sets the optimized function to be evaluated next by Python Interpreter
+* Dynamo sets the optimized function to be evaluated next by Python Interpreter.
-* Python Interpreter executes the optimized function, which basically executes ``loss = model(x).sum()``
+* Python Interpreter executes the optimized function, which executes ``loss = model(x).sum()``.
-* Python Interpreter executes ``loss.backward()``, calling into the autograd engine, which routes to the Compiled Autograd engine since we enabled the config: ``torch._dynamo.config.compiled_autograd = True``
+* Python Interpreter executes ``loss.backward()``, calling into the autograd engine, which routes to the Compiled Autograd engine since we set ``torch._dynamo.config.compiled_autograd = True``.
 * Compiled Autograd computes the gradients for ``model.linear.weight`` and ``model.linear.bias``, and records the operations into a graph, including any hooks it encounters.
-During this, it will record the backward previously rewritten by AOTDispatcher.
-Compiled Autograd then generates a new function which corresponds to a fully traced implementation of ``loss.backward()``, and executes it with ``torch.compile`` in inference mode
+During this process, it will record the backward previously rewritten by AOTDispatcher.
+Compiled Autograd then generates a new function which corresponds to a fully-traced implementation of ``loss.backward()``, and executes it with ``torch.compile`` in inference mode.
-* The same steps recursively apply to the Compiled Autograd graph, but this time AOTDispatcher does not need to partition this graph into a forward and backward
+* The same steps recursively apply to the Compiled Autograd graph, but this time AOTDispatcher will not need to partition the graph.

 Inspecting the compiled autograd logs
 -------------------------------------